kennyfraser/wp-sync-test/_pages/manage-service/hdfs.md

 hide_from_navigation: false
 hide_from_related: false
 ---
-**Disclaimer:** HDFS is available at the beta level and not recommended for Mesosphere DCOS production systems.

 HDFS can be used to store and distribute data across your entire Mesosphere DCOS cluster.

 # <a name="hdfsinstall"></a>Installing HDFS on DCOS